EOSIO/eos/lstests/doc/README.md

 - **Fully-Customizable** -- With launcher service, it is now possible to specify
   - number of nodes/producers, network topology, and many other parameters for a cluster of nodes, either within the test script or via command-line arguments
   - specific options for an individual node in the cluster
-  - different bootstrapping options, e.g. using bios contract or system contract to set up accounts
   - queries to a particular node's endpoint, including a node's port number, process ID, log data, etc
   - queries to the whole cluster state with a single API, useful for checking if all the nodes are in sync, the head block number, etc
   - different signals (`SIGTERM`, `SIGKILL`, etc.) to a specific node in cluster